-Email purporting to be from Western Union claims that you have been approved to receive the sum of $1,500,000 in the poverty alleviation program for 2016.
-The message claims that you will be payed in daily installments of $7,600 via Western Union and should contact the pay-out department for more information on your ‘prize status’.
+Email purporting to be from Western Union claims that you have been approved to receive the sum of $1,500,000 in the poverty alleviation program.
+The message claims that you will be paid in daily instalments of $7,600 via Western Union and should contact the pay-out department for more information on your ‘prize status’.

 But, alas, the email is not really from Western Union and you are certainly not set to receive 1.5 million dollars.

 In fact, the email is a typical advance fee scam designed to trick you into sending your money and personal details to cybercriminals.
 Versions of the email have been distributed since at least 2016.